ON THIS PAGE: You will find out more about the changes and medical problems that can be a sign of gallbladder cancer. Use the menu to see other pages.

 Gallbladder cancer is usually not found at an early stage because the gallbladder is located deep inside the body.
 Often, there may be no symptoms at all.
 Therefore, gallbladder cancer can be difficult to detect during routine physical examinations.
 Sometimes, gallbladder cancer is found unexpectedly after removal of the gallbladder for another reason, such as gallstones or infection of the gallbladder.
 When symptoms do occur, they include the following:

-Jaundice (yellowing of the skin and whites of the eyes)
+Jaundice (yellowing of the skin, including the gums and inner lips, and yellowing of the whites of the eyes)

-- Abdominal pain
+Abdominal pain and cramping

 Nausea and vomiting

-- Lumps in the abdomen
+A lump in the abdomen

-If cancer is diagnosed, relieving symptoms and side effects remains an important part of cancer care and treatment.
-This may also be called symptom management, palliative care, or supportive care.
-Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.
+Be sure to talk with your health care team about the symptoms you experience, including any new symptoms or a change in symptoms.